ellingworthl/EWD_Assign2_WebAPI.v2/README.md

  + venueDetailApp.js (updated)
  + venueDetailApi.js (new)

- Images show Events as an example:
+ Images show Events code as an example:
  ![][image15]

  ![][image16]

  In order to view the data from MongoDB in the FAF App it was necessary to rebuild the project in a clean folder structure.
-This workaround enabled the db data to render on the Event and Reviews pages, but I have a cosmetic issue with images in the slider not being recognised:
+This workaround enabled the db data to render on the Event and Reviews pages.
+Howver, this rebuild version currently has cosmetic issue with images in the slider not being recognised.

+ Additional features added to the ReactApp once database integration occured
+ + Events: Data type set to "date" to enforce valid data entry via UI, also creates feature of calendar/date dropdown for all browser-types except Firefox.
+ + Reviews: Additional input field added to the Reviews page to support "username" entry.

- Events - Add, Edit & Delete all write back to the db from the UI:
+ Events - Get returns data to the UI and Add, Edit & Delete all write back to the db from the UI:
-![][image11.1]
+![][image11.01]

+![][image11.02]

+![][image11.03]

+![][image11.04]

- Reviews - Add writes a review back to the db:
+ Reviews - Get returns data to the UI and Add writes a review back to the db:
-![][image11.2]
+![][image11.05]

+![][image11.06]

  Using Robomongo, a visual tool designed to help manage Database MongoDB, the images below show two of the four API's loaded into MongoDB as Collections (Details & Venues) in the FAF database
 ![][image8]